CodePushGo/website/src/content/blog/en/capacitor-ota-updates-targeting-ios-vs-android.md

 next_blog: ''
 ---

-**Want to update your** [**Capacitor**](https://capacitorjs.com/) **app instantly without app store delays?** Over-the-Air (OTA) updates let you push changes to the web layer (HTML, CSS, JavaScript) of your app without resubmitting to app stores.
+**Want to update your** [**React Native**](https://capacitorjs.com/) **app instantly without app store delays?** Over-the-Air (OTA) updates let you push changes to the web layer (HTML, CSS, JavaScript) of your app without resubmitting to app stores.
 But iOS and Android handle these updates differently, and understanding these differences is crucial.

 ### Key Takeaways: